Alcohol Use and People with Diabetes

 can cause blood sugar levels to rise.
 This may be dangerous.
 Watch your blood sugar

 If you are using carbohydrate counting to adjust insulin doses, don't count the alcohol

 as grams of carbohydrate.

-If you want to drink alcohol, check with your healthcare provider to see if it is safe for you.
-Your healthcare provider or dietitian can also explain how to fit alcohol
+Check with your healthcare provider to see if drinking alcohol is safe for you.
+This

+and type of medicines you take.
+Your provider or dietitian can also tell you how to

-Don't drive for several hours after you drink alcohol.
+Don't drive for a few hours after you drink alcohol.